jamesmh/PersonalBlog/source/_posts/NET-Core-Dependency-Injection.md

 <!-- more -->

-_Mote: This post is part of the [2018 C# Advent Calendar](https://crosscuttingconcerns.com/The-Second-Annual-C-Advent)._
+_Note: This post is part of the [2018 C# Advent Calendar](https://crosscuttingconcerns.com/The-Second-Annual-C-Advent)._

 # TLDR;